 When This Medicine Should Not Be Used

 How to Use This Medicine

-- Take this medicine with water, preferably at bedtime, and at least 1 hour after the evening meal.
+- Take this medicine with water at least 1 hour after the evening meal, preferably at bedtime.

 - Do not open the blister pack until you are ready to take the capsule.
 If you touch a broken capsule or the medicine in the capsule, wash your skin with soap and water right away.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If you missed your dose more than 12 hours ago, then skip the missed dose and take your next dose at the regular time.
+- Missed dose: If it is more than 12 hours until your next regular dose, take the missed dose as soon as possible.
+If it is less than 12 hours, skip the missed dose and take your next dose at the regular time.
 Do not use extra medicine to make up for a missed dose.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how thalidomide works.
 Tell your doctor if you are using any of the following: